Security

 ghsa

-A security vulnerability has been detected in actiontech sqle up to 4.2511.0.
-The impacted element is an unknown function of the file sqle/utils/jwt.go of the component JWT Secret Handler.
-The manipulation of the argument JWTSecretKey leads to use of hard-coded cryptographic key.
-The attack is possible to be carried out remotely.
-The attack's complexity is rated as high.
-The exploitability is regarded as difficult.
-The exploit has been disclosed publicly and may be used.
-The project was informed of the problem early through an issue report and is planning to fix this flaw in an upcoming release.
+A flaw has been found in risesoft-y9 Digital-Infrastructure up to 9.6.7.
+This affects an unknown function of the file source-code/src/main/java/net/risesoft/util/Y9PlatformUtil.java of the component REST Authenticate Endpoint.
+Executing a manipulation can lead to sql injection.
+The attack can be launched remotely.
+The exploit has been published and may be used.
+The project was informed of the problem early through an issue report but has not responded yet.